MicrosoftDocs/well-architected/well-architected/service-guides/azure-firewall.md

 Azure provides an extensive set of built-in policies related to Azure Firewall and its dependencies.
 Some of the preceding recommendations can be audited through Azure Policy.
 For example, you can check whether:

-- [Network interfaces should not have public IPs](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F83a86a26-fd1f-447c-b59d-e51f44264114).
-This policy denies the network interfaces which are configured with any public IP.
-Public IP addresses allow internet resources to communicate inbound to Azure resources, and Azure resources to communicate outbound to the internet.
+- [Network interfaces shouldn't have public IPs](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F83a86a26-fd1f-447c-b59d-e51f44264114).
+This policy denies network interfaces that are configured with a public IP.
+Public IP addresses allow internet resources to communicate inbound to Azure resources, and Azure resources can communicate outbound to the internet.

-- [All Internet traffic should be routed via your deployed Azure Firewall](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2Ffc5e4038-4584-4632-8c85-c0448d374b2c).
-Azure Security Center has identified that some of your subnets aren't protected with a next generation firewall.
-Protect your subnets from potential threats by restricting access to them with Azure Firewall or a supported next generation firewall.
+- [All internet traffic should be routed via your deployed Azure Firewall instance](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2Ffc5e4038-4584-4632-8c85-c0448d374b2c).
+Azure Security Center identifies that some of your subnets aren't protected with a next generation firewall.
+Protect your subnets from potential threats.
+Use Azure Firewall or a supported next generation firewall to restrict access to your subnets.

-- [Azure firewall policy should enable TLS inspection within application rules](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2Fa58ac66d-92cb-409c-94b8-8e48d7a96596).
-Enabling TLS inspection is recommended for all application rules to detect, alert, and mitigate malicious activity in HTTPS.
-To learn more about TLS inspection with Azure Firewall, visit [https://aka.ms/fw-tlsinspect](https://aka.ms/fw-tlsinspect).

-- [Azure Firewall Premium should configure a valid intermediate certificate to enable TLS inspection](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F711c24bb-7f18-4578-b192-81a6161e1f17).
-Configure a valid intermediate certificate and enable Azure Firewall Premium TLS inspection to detect, alert, and mitigate malicious activity in HTTPS.
-To learn more about TLS inspection with Azure Firewall, visit [https://aka.ms/fw-tlsinspect](https://aka.ms/fw-tlsinspect).

-- [Bypass list of Intrusion Detection and Prevention System (IDPS) should be empty in Firewall Policy Premium](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2Ff516dc7a-4543-4d40-aad6-98f76a706b50).
-Intrusion Detection and Prevention System (IDPS) Bypass List allows you to not filter traffic to any of the IP addresses, ranges, and subnets specified in the bypass list.
-However, enabling IDPS is recommended for all traffic flows to better identify known threats.
-To learn more about the Intrusion Detection and Prevention System (IDPS) signatures with Azure Firewall Premium, visit [https://aka.ms/fw-idps-signature](https://aka.ms/fw-idps-signature).

-- [Firewall Policy Premium should enable all IDPS signature rules to monitor all inbound and outbound traffic flows](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F610b6183-5f00-4d68-86d2-4ab4cb3a67a5).
-Enabling all Intrusion Detection and Prevention System (IDPS) signature rules is recommended to better identify known threats in the traffic flows.
-To learn more about the Intrusion Detection and Prevention System (IDPS) signatures with Azure Firewall Premium, visit [https://aka.ms/fw-idps](https://aka.ms/fw-idps).

-- [Firewall Policy Premium should enable the Intrusion Detection and Prevention System (IDPS)](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F6484db87-a62d-4327-9f07-80a2cbdf333a).
-Enabling the Intrusion Detection and Prevention System (IDPS) allows you to monitor your network for malicious activity, log information about this activity, report it, and optionally attempt to block it.
-To learn more about the Intrusion Detection and Prevention System (IDPS) with Azure Firewall Premium, visit [https://aka.ms/fw-idps](https://aka.ms/fw-idps).

-- [Subscription should configure the Azure Firewall Premium to provide additional layer of protection](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2Ff2c2d0a6-e183-4fc8-bd8f-363c65d3bbbf).
-Azure Firewall Premium provides advanced threat protection that meets the needs of highly sensitive and regulated environments.
-Deploy Azure Firewall Premium to your subscription and make sure all the service traffic are protected by Azure Firewall Premium.
-To learn more about Azure Firewall Premium, visit [https://aka.ms/fw-premium](https://aka.ms/fw-premium).

-For comprehensive governance, review the [Azure Policy built-in definitions for Azure Firewall](/azure/governance/policy/samples/built-in-policies#network) and other policies that might impact the security of the network.
+For comprehensive governance, review the [Azure Policy built-in definitions for Azure Firewall](/azure/governance/policy/samples/built-in-policies#network) and other policies that might affect the security of the network.

 ## Azure Advisor recommendations